nodeshift/nodejs-reference-architecture/docs/development/dev-flows.md

 ## Fully remote development, container based

-Developers build/test/integrate in containers by pushing changes which are built and tested in kubernetes environment which is also running the other required components.
+Developers build/test/integrate in containers by pushing changes which are built and tested in a kubernetes environment which is also running the other required components.
 Developers often run some limited test with npm start but bulk of testing is done on remote system.

 Advantages:
-* Limited resource requirement for developer machines
+* Limited resource requirements for developer machines
 * Less management/complexity for developer
 * Easier to keep development and deployment environments in sync

 Disadvantages:
 * Network connectivity is required to develop
-* Time to push changes can affect iteration time.
+* Time to push changes can affect iteration time
 * Each developer requires sandbox in common kubernetes, adding to management complexity and resource requirements.
 * Cleanup of non-used resources can be a challenge